rbuurma/rise-2017/Syllabus/rise-2017-syllabus-final.md

 ##### November 10
 + *The Moonstone*, continued
 + Selection from Gallagher, "The Rise of Fictionality"
-+ Experimental descriptive bibliography plan due (one paragraph, post to Known)
++ Experimental descriptive bibliography plan due SUNDAY (one paragraph, post to Known)

 ### Week 11: *The Moonstone*